SimplePractice automatically updates the claim status for you. We use the codes insurance payers provide in order to update the status for you.

 Next Step: Click on the claim to see the reasons the claim was rejected.
 Once you update the claim you can resubmit it the same way you initially submitted it.

-Read more about what to do if your claim is rejected here: Rejected claims- What should you do?
+Read more about what to do if your claim is rejected here: How do I submit a corrected claim?

 This indicates that the payer processed the claim but denied payment.
 This could be due to the way the claim was coded or because it is not a reimbursable claim based on your contract with the insurance company.